| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 Regarding conditions that evaluate XG3 series, it is taken into account that one location can have multiple series for the same XG3 variable.
 When the user provides one or more conditions for the series of a specific XG3 variable, the condition(s) are regarded as fulfilled ('condition met') when at least one series is present of that XG3 variable for which all those conditions are met.

-joins the long-formatted results of
+selectlocs_xg3() joins the long-formatted results of

-and eval_xg3_series
+eval_xg3_avail and eval_xg3_series

-dataframe in order to evaluate the conditions.
+with the conditions data frame in order to evaluate the conditions.

 Often, this join in itself already leads to dropping specific

-combinations of loc_code
+combinations of loc_code and xg3_variable.

 At least the locations that are completely dropped in this step are reported

-when verbose = TRUE
+when verbose = TRUE.

-can take quite some time,
+For larger datasets eval_xg3_series() can take quite some time,

 whereas the user may want to repeatedly try different sets of conditions